embrisa/ToolChest/README.md

       * Do not reinvent existing components or utility functions without strong justification.
 Check `src/utils`, service layers, and Nunjucks `components/macros` first.
       * Ensure any new routes are added to the appropriate route setup file (e.g., `src/routes/toolNameRoutes.ts`) and registered in `src/app.ts`.
       * Be cautious when modifying Prisma schema (`prisma/schema.prisma`); always generate and apply migrations (`npx prisma migrate dev`).
+      * **PostgreSQL Case Sensitivity:** When using `prisma.$queryRaw`, always quote identifiers (e.g., `FROM "Tool"` not `FROM Tool`) to match migration-created table names.
+Unquoted identifiers become lowercase and will cause "relation does not exist" errors.
       * When adding new dependencies, update `package.json` and run `npm install`.
 Ensure the `package-lock.json` is also updated and committed.
       * Avoid introducing libraries that significantly deviate from the existing technology stack unless discussed and approved.
   * **Database Migration Note:** The project was migrated from SQLite to PostgreSQL (see `migrate_to_postgresql.md` for details).
 All development and production environments now use PostgreSQL for better scalability and production readiness.